stevelab1/weather-pickmeup/README.md

 1. Git
 1. A fork of the repo (for any contributions)
-1. A clone of the [weather-pickmeup](https://github.com/stevelab1/weather-pickmeup) on your local machine
+1. A clone of the [weather-pickmeup](https://github.com/stevelab1/weather-pickmeup) repo on your local machine

 ## Contributing Guidelines